 When God had dealt with them accordingly he then made clothes and covered them.
 He covered their shame .

 Perhaps I am the only one who has dramatic imaginations when I read my Bible but God is interesting.
-I was raised by a mother who would beat you up when you were naked.
+I was raised by a mother who would beat you up whilst you were naked.
 If my mother walked into the bathroom and found that you were not bathing as thoroughly as you should be.
 If she found that the soap and pumice stone had barely been touched, she would lash you there and then.
-If she came home while you were bathing and heard from someone in the house that you had been naughty she would march in and deal with you.
+If she came home while you were bathing and heard from someone in the house that you had been naughty she would march into the bathroom and deal with you.
 Thats my mother, but God is interesting.

 First Adam flips the script of the grand creation process and eats the forbidden fruit.
 The world was still a little more than seven days old and God could have easily leveled it like a sand castle and started again.
 Instead he calmly shows up later in the evening and looks for Adam.

 Judging from his calmness I imagine an English Accent was used here.

 Theologists say that Gods search for Adam is proof of Gods redemptive effort from the beginning.
 His desire to save and have a relationship with man.

 My mother wouldn’t have done that.
 She would have gone to the scene of the crime (the tree of knowledge of good and evil) and summoned me from there.

 “Ngathini?(whip lash) ngathini ngokudli’shlahla lesi?(whip lash) ”.But I digress.